tranek/GASDocumentation/README.md

 virtual bool ShouldDoServerAbilityRPCBatch() const override { return true; }
 ```

 Now that `Ability Batching` is enabled, before activating abilities that you want batched, you must create a `FScopedServerAbilityRPCBatcher` struct beforehand.
 This special struct will try to batch any abilities following it within its scope.
-Once the `FScopedServerAbilityRPCBatcher` falls out of scope, any abilties activated will not try to batch. `FScopedServerAbilityRPCBatcher` works by having special code in each of the functions that can be batched that intercepts the call from sending the RPC and instead packs the message into a batch struct.
+Once the `FScopedServerAbilityRPCBatcher` falls out of scope, any abilities activated will not try to batch. `FScopedServerAbilityRPCBatcher` works by having special code in each of the functions that can be batched that intercepts the call from sending the RPC and instead packs the message into a batch struct.
 When `FScopedServerAbilityRPCBatcher` falls out of scope, it automatically RPCs this batch struct to the server in `UAbilitySystemComponent::EndServerAbilityRPCBatch()`.
 The server receives the batch RPC in `UAbilitySystemComponent::ServerAbilityRPCBatch_Internal(FServerAbilityRPCBatch& BatchInfo)`.
 The `BatchInfo` parameter will contain flags for if the ability should end and if input was pressed at the time of activation and the `TargetData` if that was included.
 This is a good function to put a breakpoint on to confirm that your batching is working properly.
 Alternatively, use the cvar `AbilitySystem.ServerRPCBatching.Log 1` to enable special ability batching logging.

 This mechanism can only be done in C++ and can only activate abilities by their `FGameplayAbilitySpecHandle`.